-VETERANS DAY | AREA DEALS
+VETERANS DAY | Area deals

 Longhorn Steakhouse

-A free appetizer will be offered Sunday and Monday for veterans and current service members.
-Dine-in veterans and service members will receive 10 percent off of their table’s bill.
+A free appetizer will be offered for veterans and current service members.
+Dine-in veterans and service members will receive 10 percent off their table’s bill.
 Proof of service required.
 The Boardman location will participate.

 Lowe’s